Seventh Rum of a Seventh Rum: Release

 On 16 January 2022, the band announced that they started recording for their seventh studio album, Seventh Rum of a Seventh Rum.
 On 31 January 2022, the band released a music video for the song "Zombies Ate My Pirate Ship", a song from their sixth album, "Curse of the Crystal Coconut".
 On 13 March 2022, the band announced that their seventh studio album will be released on 24 June 2022.
 On 6 April 2022, the band released the lead single, "Magellan's Expedition".
 On 4 May 2022, the band released the second single, "P.A.R.T.Y.".
 On 1 June 2022, the band released the third single, "The Battle of Cape Fear River".
 On 22 June 2022, the band released the fourth single, "Seventh Rum of a Seventh Rum".
 The album was released on 24 June 2022.

 Reception

 According to Dom Lawson of Blabbermouth.net, "Seventh Rum of a Seventh Rum delivers plenty of the glories expected, with stupidity and sophistication playing equal roles throughout.
 Drink up, the party's starting again."
 In a negative review of the album, Dave Everley of Metal Hammer, stated that "Alestorm prove the joke is wearing thin for [their] seventh album..." and "their ‘I’m a pirate!’ shtick was once mildly amusing...but 15 years of cheeseball folk/power metal... and general yo-ho-ho-ing twattery have flogged any vestiges of entertainment out of it."

 Track listing

+All tracks written by Christopher Bowes and Lasse Lammert except where noted.

 Each song also has an Acoustic version and “For Dogs” version in the deluxe edition of the album.
-The Acoustic version was arranged by the band’s keyboardist, Elliot Vernon, and the “For Dogs” version has the vocals replaced by midi sampled dog barks.
+The Acoustic version was arranged by the band's keyboardist, Elliot Vernon, and the “For Dogs” version has the vocals replaced by MIDI sampled dog barks.